aleshaleksey/fansys23/11-weapons-armour.md

 - Dex Rating.
 - Armour Weight Penalty.

-**Dex rating**: A character with a Dex bonus higher than the rating, only applies the "Dex rating" to all rolls, attacks and saves.
+**Dex rating**: A character with a Dex bonus higher than the rating, applies the "Dex rating" to all rolls, attacks and saves.

 **Weight Penalty**: Medium and heavy armour give a weight penalty.